Members of trucker convoy sue DC alleging First Amendment violation - NewsBreak

 In a complaint filed in the U.S. District Court for the District of Columbia, over a dozen plaintiffs say their constitutional rights were violated during the protests when police blocked entry points into the District.

-They specifically claimed that D.C.’s Metropolitan Police Department “formed the blockades for the sole purpose of preventing American citizens from entering our nation’s capital to exercise their constitutionally protected right to free speech,” resulting in the death of two people who crashed their vehicles into the blockades.Draft ruling shows Supreme Court overturning Roe v.
-Wade: report
+They specifically claimed that D.C.’s Metropolitan Police Department “formed the blockades for the sole purpose of preventing American citizens from entering our nation’s capital to exercise their constitutionally protected right to free speech,” resulting in the death of two people who crashed their vehicles into the blockades.Body found in barrel in Lake Mead may date back to 1980s, police say

 The Hill has reached out to the District of Columbia and the plaintiff’s attorney for comment.